connectedbits/spot-flow/README.md

 2 BoundaryEvent EggTimer: waiting
 ```

-The 'HelloWorld' process began at the 'Start' event and is `waiting` at the 'IntroduceYourself' user task.
+The HelloWorld process began at the Start event and is _waiting_ at the IntroduceYourself user task.
 This is an important concept in the SpotFlow engine.
 It's designed to be used in a Rails application where a process might be waiting for a user to complete a form, or a background job to complete.
 It's common to save the state the process until a task is complete.
 Calling `serialize` on a process will return the execution state so it can be continued later.

 ```ruby
 # Returns a hash of the process state.